pinkpong111/network-architecture-theory/README.md

 ```
 Before dual-sphere fractal convergence:
   System may be structurally correct but geometrically incomplete
-  Contamination immunity requires active monitoring (human or automated)
+  Contamination resistance requires active monitoring (human or automated)
   Human presence is load-bearing

 After dual-sphere fractal convergence:
-  Contamination immunity is structural, not procedural
+  Contamination resistance is structural, not primarily procedural
-  No monitoring required — the geometry itself is the defense
+  Monitoring load dramatically reduced — the geometry itself is the primary defense
-  Human presence is no longer load-bearing at this layer
+  Human presence shifts from load-bearing to audit role
-  → Exit permitted
+  → Exit permitted when audit confirms sustained geometric resistance
+    + Self-Exciting Defect Layer is active (sensing maintained)
 ```

 **Empirical grounding — adversarial propagation in LLM-MAS (2025):**